 Membean keeps an eye on your training and will automatically flag training that is unproductive.
-If you have a lot of dubious minutes, it means you're not training effectively.
-Examples of dubious behavior include the following:
+If you have a lot of dubious minutes, it will effect your learning and may impact your Membean grade.
+Dubious minutes are flagged for three reasons:

-Inactivity (no clicking or scrolling in two minutes) three or more times during a training session.
-We call this kind of behavior sandbagging, and it is wasting time.
+Inactivity (no clicking or scrolling in two minutes) more than three times during a training session.

 Attempted cheating.
 We can detect if you try to use a script or other automated method, and we alert your teacher immediately.
 It's not worth it; trust us!

 When dubious minutes are detected during training, Membean will mark the entire session as dubious.
 For example, if dubious activity is detected during a 15-minute training session, all 15 minutes will be marked as dubious.

 There are a number of places where you can see if you had any dubious minutes.
 We mark them in red to get your attention.